Search

 Observation and record keeping for animals

 A zookeeper needs to keep detailed records about each animal in their care.
-The details include names and ages of the animals, nutritional diaries, any treatments the sick animals are undergoing, and any other important information necessary for their well-being, for example, changes in their behaviour or demeanour.
-Detailed accurate record keeping plays a critical role in assessing the progress and welfare of the animals under your care and in deciding if any further measures or improvements are necessary.
+The details include the animals’ names and ages, nutritional diaries, any treatments the sick animals are undergoing, and any other important information necessary for their well-being, such as changes in their behaviour or demeanour.
+Detailed, accurate record-keeping plays a critical role in assessing the progress and welfare of the animals under your care and in deciding if any further measures or improvements are necessary.

 Caring for injured and ill animals

-Animals require medical attention from time to time, just like humans do.
+Animals, like humans, require medical attention from time to time.
 As a zookeeper, one of your responsibilities would be working with animal health care professionals such as veterinarians and veterinary nurses to ensure sick animals receive the care and attention they need to recuperate.

 Capturing and restraining animals